Posted: September 24th, 2019

 Peter’s final job on The People was film critic.
 He retired from the paper in 1990, but continued to freelance, mainly writing showbiz obituaries for The Times and Express.

-Peter is survived by his wife Jeanette (who was Bob Edwards’s secretary for ten years), and daughters Jane and Laura.
+Peter is survived by his wife Jeanette (who was Bob Edwards’s secretary for ten years), and daughters Jane (from his first marriage) and Laura.